BrandonTang89/CrowdfundingForSchools/README.md

 # Crowdfunding for Schools
-A platform for schools to propose projects and receive donations from the public.
+A working prototype platform for schools to propose projects and receive donations from the public.

+# Technologies
+- Docker and SQL for database management (would move to Heroku in production)
+- Google firebase for account management
+- Stripe API for payments
+- Node.js to make an API
+- ReactJS for the front-end website

 # Set-Up
 ## Running the application